DriekvanderMeulen/MMS/README.md

 Changelog 0.24 (10/01/2024 10am GMT)
 * Organised the javascript files
+* Added a testing json file for testing funcitonality
 * Added functionality to the previous button
 * Fixed a bug that shuffled the next and previous button